retrixe/IveBot/README.md

 ## Dashboard Configuration

-Since 4.0 onwards, the dashboard has been separated and needs to run separately.
+Since 4.0 onwards, the dashboard has been separated into its own independent project, and needs to be setup and run separately.
 Refer to the README.md in the `dashboard/` folder.

+IveBot uses the `yarn` package manager, and Yarn workspaces are used for the bot (`ivebot`) and the dashboard (`ivebot-dashboard`).
+Constraints are in place to ensure that the dependencies of the dashboard and bot remain in sync.
+This may cause issues if updating shared dependencies, so look at both lockfiles closely when updating a shared dependency.